-Transferring contacts from one device to another has historically been one of the biggest headaches users face when upgrading their devices.
+Moving contacts between phones or to your email should work seamlessly, but historically that hasn't been the case.
 It was such a problem that carriers now offer to do this for you, though many find that either not all of their contacts transfer over or that they end up with many duplicates.

 1. Tap the Settings Icon on your iPhone.

-2. Tap iCloud to enter iCloud settings.
+3. Tap iCloud to enter iCloud settings.

-3. Enable Contact Sync with iCloud.
+4. Enable Contact Sync with iCloud.
 Make sure the slider bar for the “Contacts” category is enabled (green).
 This will make sure your iCloud account is always synced with your iPhone.

-5. Click the Contacts Icon.
+6. Click the Contacts Icon.